strangetom/ingredient-parser/docs/source/guide/data.rst

 * Adjectives that are a fundamental part of the ingredient identity should be part of the name This was mostly an inconsistency across the data, for example if the entry contained "red onion", sometimes this was labelled with a name of "red onion" and sometimes with a name of "onion" and a comment of "red".

-    Two general rules were applied:
+    Three general rules were applied:

     1. **If the adjective changes the ingredient in a way that the chef cannot, it should be part of the name.**
     2. **If the adjective changes the item you would purchase in a shop, it should be part of the name.**
+    3. **If the adjectve changes the item in a way that the chef would not expect to do as part of the recipe, it should be part of the name.**

     It is recognised that this can be subjective.
 Universal correctness is not the main goal of this, only consistency.